Speak (Lindsay Lohan album): Singles

 "Rumors" was released as the album's lead single on September 21, 2004.
-It peaked at number six on Billboard's Bubbling Under Hot 100 Singles chart.
+It peaked at number six on Billboards Bubbling Under Hot 100 Singles chart.
 Its accompanying music video received heavy airplay on MTV's TRL.
 "Rumors" was certified Gold by the Recording Industry Association of America (RIAA) due to strong digital downloads.
 The song was nominated for "Best Pop Video" at the 2005 MTV Video Music Awards.
 "Over" was released as the second single on December 14, 2004.
 It spent three weeks at number one on the Bubbling Under Hot 100 Singles chart, but was less successful than "Rumors".
-"Over" was the first and only single that was released in the United Kingdom.
-Its music video was also played substantially on TRL, before having to be retired.
-Both received substantial radio airplay.
+"Over" was the only single released in the United Kingdom.
+Its music video was also played substantially on TRL before having to be retired.
+Both songs received substantial radio airplay.

-The album's title track, "Speak", was supposed to be released as the third single.
-Lohan even promoted the song by playing it at Sessions@AOL.
-Francis Lawrence was supposed to direct the music video.
-"First" was released instead on May 10, 2005.
+The album's title track, "Speak", was planned to be released as the third single.
+Lohan promoted the song by playing it at Sessions@AOL, and Francis Lawrence was slated to direct the music video.
+Instead, "First" was released on May 10, 2005.
 It was also the first single released from the Herbie: Fully Loaded soundtrack.
 "First" became a hit in Latin America and parts of Europe, but was unsuccessful on US charts.